Salvation plots could be wicked. You could be taken in.

 Messiah and Christs

 The term 'Christ' comes from 'Messiah', which means "the (oil-)anointed one'.
 Its basis is what happened in 1 Samuel, chapters 8-10.
 In troubled times the people wanted a king.
 Judge Samuel told them, among other things, "You yourselves will become his slaves."
 The people still wanted a king.
-[1 Sam 8 recapitulated]
+[1 Samuel 8, a recap.]

-The third, Solomon with a thousand wives and concubines - and a wife too much, it is told -, lost the throne and made the dynasty fall.
-Jesus called him the wisest man on earth before him (Jesus), wherever he got that from.
-How can a throne-losing, favour-losing king be called the wisest on earth?
-He was clearly not.
+The third, Solomon with a thousand wives and concubines - and at least one wife too much, it is told -, lost the throne and made the dynasty fall.
+Jesus called him the wisest man on earth before he himself appeared, wherever he got that from.
+A throne-losing, favour-losing king - the wisest on earth?

-❋ Lots of term have got expanded or inflated meanings in time.
+◎ Many ancient term have got expanded or inflated with added meanings in time.

 The term 'messiah' through David to Jesus

 At the time of Jesus, Jews sighed for a king to free them from oppressing Romans who had invaded their country, among many others.
-They hoped he we would free them from Roman tyranny.
+They hoped a messiah would free them from Roman tyranny.

 The genealogy lists in the two gospels that contain them, Matthew 1 f, and Luke 3:23 f, differ widely between David and Joseph.
 And if you are the son of another than Joseph, that does not matter.

-❋ Genealogy lists that do not matter might be thrown away.
+◎ Genealogy lists that do not matter should be thrown away so as not to confuse people.

 The content of the term 'Messiah' changed slowly

-Jesus taught among fellow Jews.
-Geza Vermes concludes that Jesus' message was exclusively for the Jews.
-And yet the Jews of Jesus' day rejected his claim to be the Messiah, as do Jews today.
+The Bible scholar Geza Vermes (1924–2013) sums it up: Jesus' message was exclusively for Jews.
+However, they rejected his claim to be the Messiah, as do Jews today.
 Regardless of that, almost all Christian groups regard Jesus as the "Savior and Redeemer", as the Messiah.

 In letters of the New Testament, the term 'Messiah' was translated into the Greek 'Christ', and swelled immensely, to suggest greatness of the man the Jewish authorities had got executed as a criminal lunatic.